On the one hand, getting out of debt is straightforward:

 - Add insulation

 - Use smart power strips

 - Use time delays.
-Energy rates rise when usages is highest.
-So, if your dishwasher or washer machine offer time delays, set them to run in the middle of the night.
+Energy rates rise when usages are highest.
+So, if your dishwasher or washer machine offers a time delay, set them to run in the middle of the night.

-Food is one of your largest expenses.
+Food is one of your most substantial expenses.
 Without sacrificing your health, you want to spend the least amount possible.